 Understanding the equipment and actually being able to operate the equipment are two different things.
 You can read the equipment's owner's manual for information on your purchase.
 If you believe you still do not know or are not familiar with the equipment to the extent that you would feel comfortable operating it, don't be afraid to contact one of our Chefs' Toys sales professionals or the manufacturer's representative to set up an appointment for a tutorial lesson.

 Collect and dispose of the packaging material properly.
 Especially make sure the packing material has been removed from vents, burners, and small crevices of the equipment before turning on and using.

 - Construction Sites

-At Chef’s Toys we believe that education is a valuable part of prolonging the life of your equipment so we encourage you to pass on all the knowledge you’ve gained about your new equipment to the staff members who will be using it regularly.
+At Chefs' Toys, we believe that education is a valuable part of prolonging the life of your equipment.
+We encourage you to pass on all the knowledge you've gained about your new equipment to the staff members who will be using it regularly.
 Proper use and maintenance of the equipment is vital to keeping your staff safe, your customers happy, and your equipment operating properly for years to come.

 We at Chefs' Toys hope that you feel great with your new purchase, have fun, and make delicious and amazing creations!

 For a downloadable PDF checklist, please click here.